TEXT-S&P summary: NIBC Bank N.V.

 Outlook

-Standard & Poor's Ratings Services' outlook on Dutch NIBC Bank N.V. is
+Standard & Poor's Ratings Services' negative outlook on Dutch NIBC Bank N.V.

-negative, reflecting the possibility that we may lower the ratings on NIBC if
+reflects the possibility that we could lower the ratings on NIBC if we were to

+take a more negative view of the economic environment in which Dutch

-We could lower the ratings if we no longer expect NIBC Holding's RAC ratio
+We could lower the ratings on NIBC if we see increasing signs of systemwide

-before adjustments to exceed 10% in the next 18-24 months.
-This could be
+stress, leading us to reassess the economic risk of The Netherlands, or a